The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 First, enter a state of relaxation.
 Here, you can simply sit (or kneel) and pray quietly.
 This is important because the next two steps (if done properly) will arouse substantial anxiety, and you need to be able to reduce that anxiety again.

 Second, create a negative mood state in which you visualize the harmful and disgusting effects of the unwanted behavior.
 For example, see your body swelled with fat; feel your muscles and bones straining under heavy weight; notice your shortness of breath; visualize cholesterol coating your arteries and heart.
 After the intense negativity of this mood has been felt fully, reduce the anxiety with relaxation.
-Then say a Hail Mary.
+Then pray the Hail Mary.

 Third, contemplate how miserable and wretched your life will be if this behavior does not change.
 For example, see yourself wheezing for breath, barely able to endure any physical exertion.
 Imagine your children suffering from their own obesity because of your negative influence.
 Imagine yourself in Purgatory where every unnecessary mouthful of food you have ever taken will be purged from you.
 After the intense negativity of this mood has been felt fully, reduce the anxiety with relaxation.
-Then say a Hail Mary.
+Then pray the Hail Mary.

 Give me the grace, Lord, to not use food to fill my craving for love.
 In You, Lord, I am filled with all the fullness of divinity; there is no greater love than this.